OsomePteLtd/principles/src/git.md

 <aside>
 💡

-> _(used AI to draft this document but convention and format comes from human ingenuity)_
+> _(This document was drafted with the help of AI, but the convention and format come from human ingenuity.)_

 </aside>